 Therefore, you'll likely still need to ensure you have an Atmos source (streaming service, Blu-ray), something to handle the signal (a receiver) and the speakers to finally give you the sound.

 What content can I watch in Dolby Atmos?

 As with any new format, when it first launched, there wasn't a lot of Dolby Atmos content around.
 One of the first movies to be released with an Atmos soundtrack was Transformers: Age of Extinction.
 Luckily films with Atmos have greatly progressed since then, in both quality and quantity.
-Many Blu-rays on the shelves will have an Atmos soundtrack - so check your collection.
+Many 4K and standard Blu-rays on the shelves will have an Atmos soundtrack - so check your collection.

 What about Dolby Atmos on laptops, phones and tablets?

-In recent years we've seen Dolby Atmos being talked about in other terms - not just in the context of the home cinema experience.
+In more recent years we've seen Dolby Atmos being talked about in other terms - not just in the context of the home cinema experience.

 Remember above when we said that Dolby was talking about Atmos not in terms of the number of speakers, but with the aim of delivering the best audio experience possible?
 That mantra has flowed through into devices like laptops, tablets and phones.
 We're seeing an increasing number of devices claiming to offer "Dolby Atmos" audio.

 In reality (and this is slightly confusing), the Atmos branding in this context isn't about decoding those channels and using a wider range of speakers - it's about virtualising a more immersive soundscape.
 Yes, those devices sound better when the Dolby Atmos mode is turned on, but it's not aiming to place sound objects in space like you might get at home from your separates system.

 So, take other forms of Dolby Atmos (specifically on mobile devices) with a pinch of salt - it's using the same branding, but it's not really the same thing.